 Online vs. In-Person Bass Lessons: What's Different?

-The real differences between online and in-person bass lessons come down to three things: how you handle audio, how the camera is positioned, and who you get to study with.
-Everything else — the curriculum, the one-on-one attention, the personalized feedback — can be the same either way.
-I've been teaching bass guitar since 1985 and now teach exclusively online via Zoom from Florida.
+The real differences between online and in-person bass lessons come down to three things, how you handle audio, how the camera is positioned, and who you get to study with.
+Everything else (the curriculum, the one-on-one attention, the personalized feedback) can be the same either way.
+I have been teaching bass guitar since 1985 and now teach exclusively online via Zoom from Florida.
 This post is an honest look at what actually changes when lessons move onto a screen, what stays the same, and how to decide which format fits you.

 What's the same

-The substance of a good bass lesson doesn't change with the medium.
+The substance of a good bass lesson does not change with the medium.
 If you study with me online, or if you sit across from a good teacher in their studio, you should be getting the same things.

 Groove-first focus.
 When we work on different styles, the focus is on groove and feel.
-Play-along tracks are part of the lesson from day one — not something you're told to practice alone until you're "ready."
+Play-along tracks are part of the lesson from the very first day, because playing along with music is how the groove gets into you.
 You learn a bass line, you play it, you groove it, and then you come up with your own line using the example as a model.
 That format works identically on Zoom and in person.

-Your music, not mine.
+Your music comes first.
 I ask every student to bring the styles and songs that speak to them personally.
 Your goals drive the program.
 That conversation happens the same way on a video call as it does in a room.

-Real depth, not surface tips.
+The same depth I teach in person.
 Arpeggios and scales as the vocabulary of the language of music.
 Transcription-based ear training so you can play what you hear.
-Professional bass charts — from real studio sessions — for students who want to read at a professional level.
+Professional bass charts, the ones from real studio sessions, for students who want to read at a professional level.
 None of that is watered down online.
 The charts I hand out on screen are the same charts I'd put in front of you in a room.

 What's actually different